binzhangbin/KD-CAUNet/README.md

 ## 📜 Current Status
 - 🔒 Core code and experimental data are temporarily withheld to ensure data security and privacy
 - 📊 All experimental results in the paper were obtained using the complete implementation in this repository
 - ⚙️ Model architecture details are described in Section 2 (Proposed Method) of the paper

+## 📹 Demo
+Due to the double-blind review process, the full source code will be released upon acceptance.
+To demonstrate the effectiveness of our method, we provide a demo video of our approach running on test data:

+<video src="docs/demo.mp4" controls width="100%"></video>

+If the video does not play above, you can [download it here](docs/demo.mp4).

 ## 🚀 Release Plan
 | Stage | Content | Timeline |